LeonaMorro/docs/source/gettingStarted/Adding-Couples-Sitters.rst

 instructions:

 * In the contents of the nPose object, edit the SET:DEFAULT notecard.
-* Add a second line to this notecard similar to the first. |br|
+* Add a second line to this notecard similar to the first.
   ``ANIM|meditation|<0.0, 0.0, 0.0>|<0.0, 0.0, 0.0>``
 * Save this notecard and it's ready for adjusting.